 Our records are regularly consulted by developers, members of the public, students, researchers, and a wide variety of archaeological organisations.
 Sources of information available within the HER include:

 • Records of all designated sites in West Yorkshire

-(scheduled ancient monuments, listed buildings, registered parks and gardens & cemeteries, battlefields and conservation areas)
+(world heritage site, scheduled ancient monuments, listed buildings, registered parks and gardens and cemeteries, battlefields and conservation areas)

 • Reports of archaeological fieldwork conducted in West Yorkshire